 The TK Basic V6 panel provides an easy way for photographers to start using luminosity masks.
-It's free when signing up for my (infrequent) email updates, installs in Photoshop CS6 and all versions of Photoshop CC, works on Mac and Windows computers, and employs advanced Photoshop calculations to make 16-bit masks.
-It has many useful and unique features.
+It's free when signing up for my (infrequent) email updates.
+This panel installs in Photoshop CS6, Photoshop CC 2014 through CC 2019, and Photoshop 2020 and Photoshop 2021.
+It also works on Windows and Mac computers, and employs advanced Photoshop calculations to make 16-bit masks.
+Some of its many useful and unique features are listed below.

 - Rapid Mask engine.
 The Basic V6 panel uses the same core process for generating masks as the V6 RapidMask2 module.
 New masks are calculated and displayed on screen at near real-time speeds.

 - Mask-based interface.
 Users see masks up front to make intelligent choices about which one to use.

 - Intuitive layout.
 Top-to-bottom workflow with numbered sections for creating and deploying masks.

 - Click-tracking.
 The last button clicked retains an accent-colored shadow.
 Users always know which mask they last generated.

 - Multiple output options.
 Curves, Levels, Brightness/Contrast and Hue/Sat adjustment layers are available in the "Layer" menu.
 Selection, Channel, and Apply buttons provide additional output options.

 - Compact design.
 Small footprint so image area is not obscured.
 The module can also be conveniently tucked up above any standard Photoshop panel.